projectbarbel/barbelhisto-core/README.md

 In general barbelhisto is implemented idepentently of the targeted data store.
 Build in data stores supported are:

-- mongodb
+- mongoDB
-- redis
+- Redis
-- cassandra
+- Cassandra

 You can easily implement your own dao object to integrate any data store you want to use.